 - Imputation strategy 1: All categorical and binary features were imputed by their most-frequent values.

 - Imputation strategy 2: The continuous features were imputed with their mean values.

-- In this stage of the analysis, we are combining Principal Component Analysis (PCA) and KMeans to conduct a powerful set of transformations to deduce important features and create relevant clusters.
+- In this analysis stage, we combine Principal Component Analysis (PCA) and KMeans to conduct a powerful set of transformations to deduce important features and create relevant clusters.